FOR NONPROFIT ORGANIZATIONS

 End of August - Nonprofits participate in post-internship feedback with OWF

 When is the application deadline?
 Applications are due February 21st, 2022.
 Click here to complete your application.

 Who are the interns and what are their qualifications?

-Interns are first generation college students, meaning they are the first in their families to attend college.
+Interns are rising sophomores who are first generation college students, meaning they are the first in their families to attend college.
 They are talented and ready to put their skills to work for you!
-They will receive up to 10 hours per week of professional and personal development programming to aid them in adapting to and thriving in your workplace environment.
+They will receive 5 or more hours per week of professional and personal development programming to aid them in adapting to and thriving in your workplace environment.

 Can I host a single intern?

 We have found that these internships work best when at least two interns are placed at a site.

 Can I have a say in selecting my interns?